CragglesG/codeboard/README.md

 ### Prototypes (Coming Soon)

 Tweak important features of your implementation and automatically create new versions that incorporate even more of your idea.
 Go from a rushed version 1 to a final ship in no time.

-## Framework

-Codeboard is currently being built on Vite + React.
-It will likely be a website for some time before desktop and mobile apps are published.